What are the rules for day trading?

 • Buying a security long as an opening transaction and selling the same security short as an opening transaction

 Are all day trades subject to special requirements?
 Yes, all day trades are subject to day trade requirements.
-However, if you make four day trades in a five-day period, you're classified as a pattern day trader and subject to specific margin requirements.
+However, if you make four day trades in a five business day period, you're classified as a pattern day trader and subject to specific margin requirements.

 What are the margin rules for pattern day traders?
 The Financial Industry Regulatory Authority (FINRA) requires brokerage firms to monitor pattern day trading accounts, which are subject to the following special margin rules: